Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 The Tentacle boss in Figaro Castle will use Seize on characters and then entangle them soon after.
 While Celes is entangled by a Tentacle, use Edgar's Flash tool to unlock this achievement.

+✅**Character 3 out of 14**
+Edgar will join your party after the Tentacle boss.

 ### Western Continent

 |![image](https://user-images.githubusercontent.com/120497130/223925308-05cdd86e-eb5b-4f21-9c0c-60e07e2f55ef.png) Enemy|Alt Name| Notes|